lorenzo-cmyk/PF_INGSW_2023_24/deliverables/README.md

 - ☑️ FinalUML: This folder contains the detailed UML diagrams of the project.
 Generated using IntelliJ IDEA.
 - ☑️ PeerReview: This folder contains the peer review documents.
 In the second peer review it is also explained the communication protocol between Client and Server.
 - ☑️ JavaDoc: This folder contains the JavaDoc of the project exported in HTML format.
+- ☑️ JARs: This folder contains the JAR files of the project.